burhanrashid52/PhotoEditor/README.md

 `mPhotoEditor.addEmoji(emojiUnicode);`

-It will take default fonts provided in the builder,If you want different Emoji fonts for different emoji you can set typeface with each Emoji like this
+It will take default fonts provided in the builder.
+If you want different Emoji fonts for different emoji you can set typeface with each Emoji like this

 `mPhotoEditor.addEmoji(mEmojiTypeface,emojiUnicode);`